fsleyes/dbiR/README.md

 init_ratio 0.30, rt_ratio 0.25, message_ratio 0.25, end_ratio 0.15, word_ratio 0.05
 ```

-That CFA was run on one person's message history.
+That CFA was run on my own message history.
 Treat the weights as a
 reasonable starting point, not as a validated instrument.
 If you disagree with
 them, pass your own — they just have to be a named list summing to 1: